Initiative would require sixth graders study firearms safety

 Robison also is chief petitioner for a gun rights initiative in Deschutes County.
 The Second Amendment Preservation Ordinance would allow the county sheriff to block enforcement of local, state or federal gun laws the sheriff deemed as unconstitutional.

-The proposal is the brainchild of Kevin Starrett, founder of the Oregon Firearms Federation, said Rep. Mike Nearman, R-Polk County, who is helping out with the initiative.
+IP 6 is the brainchild of Kevin Starrett, founder of the Oregon Firearms Federation, said Rep. Mike Nearman, R-Polk County, who is helping out with the initiative.

 "In spite of the efforts of some extremist groups to simply ban firearms, rational people recognize that firearms will continue to exist irrespective of any law," Starrett wrote in an email to the Pamplin/EO Capital Bureau.
 "Rather than fostering ignorance and fear, we hope to provide knowledge and promote safety."